tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

 OPTIONS:
     -A, --api-key <STRING>               The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --affinity <NAME|ID>             A Formation that this Formation has an affinity for (supports comma separated list, or multiple uses) [aliases: affinities]
         --color <COLOR>                  Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
-        --connection <NAME|ID>           A Formations that this Formation is connected to (supports comma separated list, or multiple uses) [aliases: connections]
         --exclude-provider <PROVIDER>    A provider that this Formation's Flights are *NOT* permitted to run on (supports comma separated list, or multiple uses) [aliases: exclude-providers] [possible values: aws, azure, digitalocean, equinix, gcp, all]
         --exclude-region <REGION>        A region in which this Formation's Flights are *NOT* allowed to run in (supports comma separated list, or multiple uses) (See REGION SPEC below) [aliases: exclude-regions] [possible values: xa, asia, xc, prc, peoplesrepublicofchina, xe, europe, eu, xf, africa, xn, northamerica, namerica, xo, oceania, xq, antarctica, xs, samerica, southamerica, xu, uk, unitedkingdom, all]
     -F, --fetch                          Fetch remote definitions prior to creating to check for conflicts (by default only local state is considered)
         --flight <SPEC>                  A Flight to add to this formation in the form of ID|NAME|@path|@- (supports comma separated list, or multiple uses) (See FLIGHT SPEC below) [aliases: flights]
         --flight-endpoint <SPEC>         An endpoint exposed only to Flights within this Formation.
 In the form of 'PROTO:TARGET=FLIGHT:PORT' (supports comma separated list, or multiple uses) [aliases: flight-endpoints]
-        --force                          Override any existing Formation with the same NAME --formation-endpoint <SPEC>      An endpoints exposed only to other Formations privately.
-In the form of 'PROTO:TARGET=FLIGHT:PORT' (supports comma separated list, or multiple uses) [aliases: formation-endpoints]
-        --grounded                       This Formation configuration should be deployed but NOT set as active (requires a formation configuration) [aliases: no-active]
+        --force                          Override any existing Formation with the same NAME --grounded                       This Formation configuration should be deployed but NOT set as active (requires a formation configuration) [aliases: no-active]
     -h, --help                           Print help information
         --launch                         This Formation configuration should be deployed and set as active right away (requires a formation configuration) [aliases: active]